 What do I bring?

-Thermals, windbreaker, hat, gloves, etc. (be prepared for freezing cold nights), sleeping bag, decent walking shoes, flashlight, camera (for potential Yeti sightings), Vaseline (or other moisturizer)
+Thermals, warm lightweight jacket, hat, gloves, etc. (be prepared for freezing cold nights), sleeping bag, decent walking shoes, flashlight, camera (for potential Yeti sightings), Vaseline (or other moisturizer)

 You can begin the trek from one of two places: Jiri or Lukla.

 Lukla: The flight from Kathmandu takes 30 minutes and costs about $150.
 Two flights are scheduled every morning, but keep in mind they are canceled often due to bad weather (which could mean as little as fog).

 Tenzing-Hillary Airport in Lukla, with a runway just 500 meters long between a big wall and a steep cliff is one of the most difficult airports in the world to land in.
 But don’t let that scare you 😉 Lukla is where 95 percent of folks begin the trek to base camp.

 Jiri: The road less traveled.
 To get to Jiri, you can take a local bus from a lot just outside Thamel.
 Our bus left Kathmandu at 6am and took about 11 hours to get to Jiri.